egonSchiele/contracts.ruby/TUTORIAL.md

 Contract Or.new(Fixnum, Float) => Or.new(Fixnum, Float)
 ```

-All the builtin contracts have overridden the square brackets (`[]`) to give the same functionality.
+All the built-in contracts have overridden the square brackets (`[]`) to give the same functionality.
 So you could write

 ```ruby
 Contract Or[Fixnum, Float] => Or[Fixnum, Float]